-Government policy refers to the actions formulated and implemented by provincial, district/city, or village governments.
-These policies are designed to meet the needs of the community in their respective regions and aim to enhance the well-being of the population.
-The substance of local government policies can vary depending on the issues or problems encountered in the region.
+Government policy refers to actions formulated and implemented by provincial, district/city, or village governments (Bustomi, Turmudzi, & Chaidir, 2020).
+These policies are designed to meet the needs of the community in their respective regions and aim to enhance population well-being (Alidoust, Gleeson, & Khalaj, 2024).
+The substance of local government policies can vary depending on the issues or problems encountered in a region.
 (Saputra et al., 2022).
-The government plays a crucial role in ensuring the continuous provision of quality services to all citizens, irrespective of their ethnicity, religion, or race, in accordance with the mandate of the law.
+The government plays a crucial role in ensuring the continuous provision of quality services to all citizens, irrespective of their ethnicity, religion, or race, in accordance with the law (Ramasamy, 2020).

-With the increasing population, social issues have also escalated in various sectors, one of the most significant being poverty.
-Poverty remains a persistent problem for the nation over time.
-Despite governmental transitions, the social issue of poverty has yet to be effectively addressed.
+With the increasing population, social issues have also escalated in various sectors, one of the most significant being that of poverty.
+Poverty has remained a persistent problem for the nation over time.
+Despite governmental transitions, the social issue of poverty has not been effectively addressed.
 The synergy between the central and regional governments has not been optimal, leaving many marginalized communities trapped in poverty.
 Given these issues, it is expected that the government can enhance services for the poor, including the formulation of policies and tangible roles that can address this social problem.
-Through concrete government action, it is hoped that poverty can be minimized as much as possible, thereby reducing the poverty rate in Indonesia and ensuring that all citizens have access to a decent living, contributing to national progress.
+Through concrete government action, poverty can be minimized as much as possible, thereby reducing the poverty rate in Indonesia and ensuring that all citizens have access to a decent living, contributing to national progress.